RihuanHuang/main/_pages/cv.md

     * Runner Up, College of Behavioral OM Junior Scholar Paper Competition, POMS 2020.

 ### Work in Progress
-* "An Experimental Investigation of Supplier Financing." with Andrew M. Davis and Kyle B. Hyndman.
+* "Trade Credit and Bankruptcy Risk in Supply Chains: An Experimental Study." with Andrew M. Davis and Kyle B. Hyndman.
 * "Managing Reputation Risk in Multi-tier Supply Chains: A Behavioral Study." with Li Chen and Andrew M. Davis.

 ### Pre-PhD Publications